 We understand it can be stressful bringing someone new into your home.
 Through this initial assessment, our goal is to do everything possible to create a partnership of trust and caring.

-Once you have determined that you would like to begin services, the CAS will review our standard Service Agreement with you and collect a deposit.
+Once you have determined that you would like to begin services, the Client Services Specialist will review our standard Service Agreement with you and collect a deposit.
 Our amazing team of Care Coordinators will then begin the process of matching you with a caregiver based on your care plan.
 Services typically begin within a few days of your initial assessment.
 (Sooner if possible or if needed.)

 Home care for seniors is the heart and soul of what we do here at With a Little Help.
 We use activities of daily living to promote independence and lessen isolation for our elderly clients.